ErrorDodo/Fishware-v5/README.md

 # Ever wanted a program that checks CSGO accounts?
 ### Neither but here it is.
+(I have actually lost all the screenshots so this will have to do)

 Sick and tired of having to manually sign into your non prime accounts you buy in order to play sweaty against the low ranks, well is this is program for you.
 Just input a text file that looks something like this (They are working accounts dont tell anyone (I think));
 ```